binarez/nsmem/README.md

 // TODO : finish this damn library.
 Looking for collaborators.
+Some of the code is crap because I worked on this over many years.

 # nsmem
 namespace mem